Sayless-Digital/Success-Family-V4/docs/STREAM_REGISTRATION_TOGGLE.md

 This document explains how to toggle the registration requirement for joining live streams.

-## Current Status: Registration DISABLED (Open Access)
+## Current Status: Registration ENABLED (Required)

-Currently, **anyone can join any live stream** without registration or payment.
-This is useful for testing and development.
+Currently, **users must register (and pay) before joining live streams**.
+This ensures proper access control and payment processing.

 ---